 Many sportsbooks take hedge bets.
 In many situations, you’re betting on both sides of the same game.
 But many sportsbooks treat each bet individually.

-But it’s always smart to see if your sportsbook has an issue with hedge betting.
-And if you’re making bets in online sportsbooks, you have to be more careful.
+However, it is always smart to see if your sportsbook has an issue with it.
+And if you are making bets in online sportsbooks, you must be more careful.

 The reason some online sportsbooks frown on hedge betting is that they give deposit bonuses.
 Deposit bonuses have play requirements.
 The sportsbooks don’t want you to make bets on both sides of games to clear bonuses.